strimzi/strimzi.github.io/_posts/2024-03-20-kraft-migration.md

 ![KRaft migration running](/assets/images/posts/2024-03-20-kraft-migration-03-kraft-migration.png)

 While the migration is running, you can verify its status by looking at the log on the KRaft controller leader or by checking the `kafka.controller:type=KafkaController,name=ZkMigrationState` metric.
-When the migration is completed, that is the metric value is `MIGRATION`, the brokers are still running in ZooKeeper mode.
+When the migration is completed, that is the metric value becomes `MIGRATION`, the brokers are still running in ZooKeeper mode.
 The KRaft controllers are in charge of handling any requests related to metadata changes within the cluster but they keep sending RPCs to the brokers for metadata updates.
 Metadata updates are still copied to ZooKeeper and the cluster is working in a so called "dual-write" mode.